Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-As will be seen when going to Page 1 above, Tortugas got out of Norway not long before the German invasion (Apr.
+As will be seen when going to Page 1 of the archive documents, Tortugas got out of Norway not long before the German invasion (Apr.
 9-1940).
 She had left Bergen, Norway on March 23 and arrived New York Apr.
-7.
+7, proceeding to Newport News on Apr.
+8, arriving the next day, remaining there for several weeks.
+Her 1941 voyages also start on this document (as can be seen, she spent 3 weeks in New York that spring, and also had quite a long stay in Bombay that fall).

-In March-1942, we find her in the westbound North Atlantic Convoy ON 74, originating in Liverpool on March 9, arriving Halifax on the 25th.
+A week later, we find her in the westbound North Atlantic Convoy ON 74, originating in Liverpool on March 9, arriving Halifax on the 25th.
+This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it (and escorts) are named in the section listing ships in all ON convoys.
+The Norwegian Arosa, Beth, Borgfred, Elg, Sirehei, Thorsholm, Titanian and Tungsha are included.
 Tortugas had joined from Loch Ewe, and from Halifax, she proceeded to New York, where she arrived Apr.
-1, according to Page 2.
-This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named in the section listing ships in all ON convoys.
+1, remaining there until Apr.
+28 (her original destination appears to have been Baltimore - again, see Page 2).

 Final Fate - 1942: